-This online speaker series explores language, sound and music.
-Using the thematics found in Jesse Chun’s exhibition And verse (혼잣말의 언어 그리고 cosmos) as a starting point, Casey Mecija, Simon Fuh and Scott Benesiinaabandan will present audio, research and ideas that transgress notions of listening and hearing.
+Audibility is a three-part, year long, online speaker series that explores language, sound and music.
+Using the thematics found in Jesse Chun’s exhibition And verse (혼잣말의 언어 그리고 cosmos) as a starting point, Casey Mecija, Simon Fuh and Scott Benesiinaabandan present audio, research and ideas that transgress notions of listening and hearing.

 Queer Diaspora and the "Sounds that Mark My Words"

 In this talk, Mecija responds to Jesse Chun’s video work